 5. Forging

 Forging involves shaping metals using localized, compressive forces after heating the metal to a point where it's malleable.
+This process yields strong, durable parts that are resistant to wear and tear.

 If you're considering forging, keep in mind that: